-Building in a floodplain is like pitching your tent on the highway when there are no cars coming
+Building in a floodplain is like pitching your tent on the highway when there are no cars coming.

-The objective of floodplain management is to control the use of flood-prone locations in a manner that promotes public safety, avoids flood damage to assets, and minimizes economic disruptions due to flooding.
+The objective of floodplain management is to control the use of flood-prone locations in a manner that promotes public safety, avoids flood damage, and minimizes economic disruptions due to flooding.
 Because water flows downhill, a reliable strategy for avoiding flood damage is to keep development out of low-lying areas that are prone to flooding.
-In the highest risk parts of the floodplain—such as places with frequent flooding, high velocities, lack flood warning time, or erosion threats—it is desirable to maintain open space.
+In the highest risk parts of the floodplain—such as places with frequent flooding, high velocities, lack of flood warning time, or erosion threats—it is desirable to maintain open space.
 When development does occur in areas with known flood hazards, it should be designed and constructed in a manner that is protected from flood damage.

 Minimum standards for floodplain development are enforced by each local government for buildings and non-building development within the regulated floodplain (FEMA-mapped 1% annual probability/100-year floodplain).
 All municipalities in the STC region have enacted local floodplain development regulations that are consistent with federal standards (thereby enabling the availability of flood insurance through the National Flood Insurance Program).
 Floodplain standards for buildings are also included in the NYS uniform codes.
 These regulations are intended to ensure that new development in flood-prone locations is reasonably safe from flood damage and will not result in physical damage to other property.